insoft-lab/BARLineDP/README.md

-# BARLineDP: Enhancing Line-Level Defect Prediction Using Bilinear Attention Fusion and Ranking Optimization
+# Enhancing Line-Level Defect Prediction Using Bilinear Attention Fusion and Ranking Optimization

+This paper has been accepted in the journal of Empirical Software Engineering (EMSE 2025).

 ## Datasets
 The datasets utilized in our study are sourced from Wattanakriengkrai et al., containing 32 releases across 9 software projects.
 For access to the datasets, please refer to this [github](https://github.com/awsm-research/line-level-defect-prediction).